akshan-main/supplychain/README.md

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/market_counts_pie.jpeg)

-# Top products- Market based
+# Product Popularity in Different Markets
 There are 5 different markets.
 The top 6 products from each market can be seen on the graph along with the count of each product within the market.

-The products ` Perfect Fitness Perfect Rip Deck `, ` Nike Men's Free 5.0+ Running Shoe `,` Nike Men's Dri-FIT Victory Golf Polo `,` Field & Stream Sportsman 16 Gun Fire Safe ` are among the top 6 products sold in all markets.
+Same 6 products dominate all markets.
+The ordinal position of the top 4 products remains the same across markets.
+There is a difference in order only in the 5th and 6th popular product

-`Smart Watch` is the highest sold of all items in a particular market ie; it's the highest sold item in the `Pacific Asia` market but it is not among the top 6 sold products in any of the other 5 markets.
+` Field & Stream Sportsman 16 Gun Fire Safe ` is the most popular product.

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/top_products_by_market.jpeg)